hove-io/navitia/documentation/slate/source/includes/apis.md

 <aside class="warning">
     On vehicle_journey this filter is applied using only the first stop time.
     On disruption this filter must intersect with one application period.
     "since" is included and "until" is excluded.
+If "since" is present without "until", end_production_date is used to calculate "since until period".
 </aside>

 #### disable_geojson